airbytehq/airbyte/docs/deploying-airbyte/on-azure-vm-cloud-shell.md

 download ~/.ssh/id_rsa
 ```
 Above command will generate download link and give you pop-up on right bottom side, click on `Click here to download your file.` to download private key.
-Note: Save this file, you will need it to connect to your vm in [Connect to Airbyte](#connect-to-airbyte) step.
+Note: Save this file, you will need it to connect to your VM in [Connect to Airbyte](#connect-to-airbyte) step.

 ![](../.gitbook/assets/azure_shell_download_ssh_key.png)